srekoble/slider-mixin/README.md

 @import "pure-slider";
 ````

-so far so good let see how it works.
+So far so good, let see how it works.

 ## How it works